rish-av/rish-av.github.io/_pages/about.md

 ---

+# About Me

-I'm Rishav, an engineer at heart driven by the challenge of building machine learning systems that work reliably at scale.
-I’m at [Mila](https://mila.quebec/en), where my research focuses on real-time and explainable reinforcement learning.
-My long-term goal is to build trustworthy systems that can learn efficiently from feedback—unlike current ML models that require millions of samples for even basic tasks.
+I’m Rishav, an engineer at heart driven by the challenge of building machine learning systems that work reliably at scale.
+I’m currently at [Mila](https://mila.quebec/en), where my research focuses on **real-time and explainable reinforcement learning**.
+My long-term goal is to develop **trustworthy systems that can learn efficiently from feedback**, moving beyond today’s models that need millions of samples for even basic tasks.

-I previously co-founded [Offside](https://pitchbook.com/profiles/company/539173-27), where I built and scaled the product to 100k users and raised $300k from top-tier VCs and angels.
-Before that, I spent two enriching years at [DFKI](http://dfki.de) in Germany, developing real-time vision algorithms for precision farming—here’s a glimpse of that work: [Spot Spraying for Precision Agriculture](https://rish-av.github.io/blog/2024/spotspraying/).
+Before Mila, I co-founded [Offside](https://pitchbook.com/profiles/company/539173-27), where I built and scaled the product to 100k users and raised $300k from top-tier VCs and angels.
+Earlier, I spent two enriching years at [DFKI](http://dfki.de) in Germany, developing real-time vision algorithms for precision farming—here’s a glimpse of that work: [Spot Spraying for Precision Agriculture](https://rish-av.github.io/blog/2024/spotspraying/).
 I graduated from [BITS Pilani](https://bits-pilani.ac.in/) in 2020 with a degree in Computer Science.

+## Research Interests

+My current research explores the intersection of **offline RL, interpretability, and real-time decision making**:
+- **Offline RL**: designing algorithms that can reliably learn from fixed datasets without unsafe trial-and-error.
+- **Interpretability in RL**: building methods to uncover behavior-level explanations of policies, making black-box agents more transparent and trustworthy.
+- **Real-time RL**: addressing latency and stability challenges so agents can act seamlessly in high-frequency, safety-critical environments.
+- **Human-inspired learning**: drawing on principles of human cognition—such as efficient credit assignment, causal reasoning, and abstraction—to design algorithms that learn faster and generalize better.

+The overarching theme of my work is to move from brittle, sample-inefficient models toward **principled algorithms that are reliable, fast, and explainable** in real-world conditions.

+## Beyond Research

-Outside of work, I enjoy reading about ancient civilizations, listening to classic rock, trekking, and strength training.
-I also write blogs about my projects and life learnings.
+Outside of research, I enjoy reading about ancient civilizations, listening to classic rock, trekking, and strength training.
+I also write blogs reflecting on projects and life learnings.